debadeepta/vnla/code/tasks/VNLA/README.md

 $ bash train_subgoal_effects.sh no_subgoal
 ```

-Evaluate the agent with a direct advisor on `test unseen` (first row, third column of the table):
+Evaluate the agent with a direct advisor on `test unseen` (first row, `test unseen` column of the table):
 ```
 $ bash eval_subgoal_effects.sh direct_no_subgoal unseen
 ```